Dictionary of Revolutionary Marxism

 A term introduced by the French economist Alfred Sauvy in 1952 to refer collectively to all the non-industrial nations of the world.
 Due to the

 Cold War, many people soon reinterpreted the “Third World” to mean those countries which were aligned neither with the Western imperialist bloc (headed by the United States) nor with the “Socialist bloc” (headed by the Soviet Union).
 Under this interpretation the “Third World” became nearly synonymous with “non-aligned countries”.
-It was later during this Cold War period that Mao and the Communist Party of China put forward the incorrect “Three Worlds” Theory.
-Since at least Mao’s death, most revolutionary Marxists have rejected that theory.
-But because of its association with that erroneous theory, the term “Third World” was shunned by revolutionary Marxists for a long period.
+It was later during this Cold War period that the Communist Party of China put forward the largely incorrect “Three Worlds” Theory, in which the term the “Third World” was contrasted to the “First World” (the two superpowers) and the “Second World” (the other imperialist or advanced capitalist countries).
+This moved the term back closer to its original meaning, but not quite completely so—since it was then also a political term as well as an economic designation.
+Since the explicit and enthusiastic promulgation of the “Three Worlds” Theory by the Chinese revisionists beginning soon after Mao’s death, most revolutionary Marxists have rejected that theory (at least in its usual notorious form).
+But because of its association with that erroneous theory, the term “Third World” was also shunned by many revolutionary Marxists for a long period.

 “THIRD WORLD” THEORY